Unified way for computing dynamics of Bose-Einstein condensates and degenerate Fermi gases: Accuracy tests for spinor condensates

-It is not surprising that the biggest time step leads to the worst conservation of energy - left panel of Fig. \ref{fig_energy_dt}.
-Because $\Delta t$ plays crucial role in the SOM (compare $\Delta t$ dependence of commutators in the Baker-Hausdorff theorem (\ref{twHausdorfBakera})) we expected this behavior.
+We performed fully 3D simulations on a Cartesian grid of $2^52^52^4$ points, with the spatial steps equal to $\Delta x=\Delta y= 0.6, \Delta z= 0.1$ in oscillatory units (we have chosen $\hbar \omega_x$ as a unit of energy, thus the oscillatory unit of length equals $l=1.07961 \mu$m).
+Fig. \ref{fig_constants_dt} shows the conservation of the total energy, the total number of atoms, and the magnetization of a spin-1 gas for different time steps $\Delta t$.
+It is not surprising that the biggest time step leads to the worst conservation of the energy and the norm.
+This behavior is expected since $\Delta t$ plays the crucial role in the SOM (compare $\Delta t$ dependence of commutators in the Baker-Hausdorff theorem (\ref{twHausdorfBakera})).
 Even in the worst case presented here the energy is preserved with accuracy better than 0.1\%, which is acceptable in many simulations.
-It is worth to notice that going into smaller $\Delta t$ (for example decreasing it by a factor of $2$) is enough to significantly improve accuracy (by a factor of 2).
-Decreasing $\Delta t$ even more gives even better conservation of (\ref{energy_constr}).
-It is important that we can easily control the accuracy by modifying $\Delta t$.
+It is worth to notice that going into smaller $\Delta t$ (for example decreasing it by a factor of $2$) significantly improves accuracy (by a factor of 2).
+It is important that we can easily control this accuracy by modifying $\Delta t$.
+Fig. \ref{fig_constants_dt} also shows that the spinor SOM conserves the magnetization (\ref{magnetiz_constr}) which is expressed here in absolute numbers.
+Let us remind that the total number of atoms in the system is $N_{tot}=30000$.